USE CODE 10OFF AT CHECKOUT FOR 10% OFF YOUR FIRST ORDER

 Here is a recipe for a simple elderberry syrup

-Directions: Place the elderberries and water in a saucepan and bring to a boil, reduce heat and simmer, uncovered for about 30 minutes or until the water has reduced by about half.
 Remove from heat and strain berries through a cheesecloth or nut bag, squeezing out as much of the goodness as you can.
-Measure out the amount of liquid left and add that same amount of honey to the elderberry juice. stir to incorporate all of the honey.
+Measure out the amount of liquid left and add that same amount of honey to the elderberry juice (or less if you want less sweetness, but it will be thinner).
+Stir to incorporate all of the honey.

-*note you may need to slightly re-warm the elderberry juice to get the honey to dissolve, don't over-heat the elderberry juice or you will kill the nutrients in the honey.
-Also, do not add the honey into the elderberry juice and cook it on the stove, again you will ruin the nutrients in the honey and turn the honey into a toxic gue that will stick to your mucous membrane.
+Also, do not add the honey into the elderberry juice and cook it on the stove, again you will ruin the nutrients in the honey and turn the honey into a toxic glue that will stick to your mucous membrane.
 It's best never to cook honey.

 Store your elderberry syrup in the fridge for several months, discard if you see it has developed mold.
 You can also pour your syrup into ice cube trays and freeze them to store for later use.
 I like doing this because when I start to feel sick I don't always feel like making elderberry syrup.
 With the ice cubes I always have it on hand.